bahsim/list-nest/docs/post-development/user guide/03 - marketing/marketing.md

 ListNest is built by families, for families—using the latest GenAI and real-time tech.
 Join the future of shopping.
 Your fridge (and your wallet) will thank you.

+---

+**Want a PDF version or a custom landing page?
+Let me know!**
+This copy is ready for your blog, landing page, or social media campaign.
+If you want a more emotional, humorous, or technical angle, just say the word!